varigence/docs/bimlflex/reference-documentation/PsaDeltaSingleChange.md

 Enable this if loading into PSA and the delta only has single changes to each key.
 This will provide optimized ELT loads.

+In this configuration, no record collapsing is applied because the assumption made is that there can only be one genuine change record for each natural key at a point in time.

 Notes:

 * This setting is part of the `Staging Persistent` settings category.
 * The default value for this setting is `N`.